-For the fiscal year ended March 31, 2012, the Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") to prepare a comparative market data.
-The Corporation has appointed PCI initially on February 2009 to prepare annually comparative market data, a fee of \$10,000 has been paid by the Corporation to PCI for the preparation of the annual comparative market data.
-The Corporation has also engaged PCI for conducting market wage/salary surveys as related to engineering, administrative and production sectors in addition to job evaluation equity analysis, and consulting on salary equity programs.
+For the fiscal year ended March 31, 2013, the Human Resources Committee in consultation with management has retained PCI - Perrault Consulting Inc. ("PCI") to prepare a comparative market data.
+The Corporation has appointed PCI initially on February 2009 to prepare annually comparative market data; a fee of \$6,000 has been paid by the Corporation to PCI for the preparation of the annual comparative market data.
+The Corporation has also engaged PCI for conducting market wage/salary surveys as related to engineering, administrative and production sectors in addition to job evaluation analysis.
 PCI is a Montreal based company founded in 2001 which has extensive expertise in the development of compensation plan design, short and long-term incentive plans and overall compensation management for executives.

-External Compensation Consultant Fiscal Year 2012 Fisc al Year 2011 PCI - Perrault Consulting Inc. Executive Compensation- Related Fees All Other Fees (1) Total Executive Compensation- Related Fees All Other Fees (1) Total Total : \$144,942 \$7,425 \$63,745 \$71,170 \$27,041 \$46,731 \$73,772
+External Compensation Consultant

+PCI - Perrault Consulting Inc.

+Fiscal Year 2013 Fiscal Year 2012

+Executive Compensation-Related Fees \$10,000 \$7,425

+All Other Fees (1) \$104,047 \$63,745

+Total: \$114,047 \$71,170